Co-Occurring Disorders: Substance Use and Mental Health Disorders

 What Are Co-Occurring Disorders?

-When a person has a mental health disorder (such as PTSD, anxiety, or depression) and a substance use disorder, it’s known as a comorbidity or co-occurring disorders.1,2,3
+When a person has a mental health disorder (such as anxiety, depression, or PTSD) and a substance use disorder (SUD), it’s known as a comorbidity or co-occurring disorders.1,2 If you or a loved one are struggling with co-occurring disorders, you may already understand the challenges associated with both conditions.

 Types of Co-Occurring Disorders